Summary

 Compiling & linking

 In our simple example compiling and linking seems to be an easy step.
-Unfortunately this is not the case in all but the simplest examples.
+Unfortunately, this is not the case in all but the simplest examples.
 The line g++ -o hw main.cpp hello.cpp recompiles everything, always!
 Very quickly this approach will become painfully slow and cumbersome.

 To make the compilation process more efficient we need to distinguish between different phases during the translation of source code to a working binary program:

-• Preprocessing: handles the preprocessor directives (e.g. #include, #ifndef, #define etc.) to create an intermediate source file with all headers and macros resolved.
+• Preprocessing: Handles the preprocessor directives (e.g. #include, #ifndef, #define etc.) to create an intermediate source file with all headers and macros resolved.
 Usually, you don't get to see that file unless you specifically ask for it by passing the -E option to g++.

-• Code generation: translates the preprocessed source of the compilation unit into binary code (.o file), which contains the machine code with placeholders for code from other compilation units.
-This means, for example, that the file main.o will not contain the machine code of the function hello, but it will know how to call it from the hello.o file through a placeholder that will be resolved during linking.
+• Code generation: Translates the preprocessed source of the compilation unit into binary code (.o file), which contains the machine code with placeholders for code from other compilation units.
+This means, for example, that the file main.o will not contain the machine code of the function hello, but it will know how to call it from the hello.o file through a placeholder that will be resolved during linking .
 (In other words: declarations get resolved)

-• Linking: "glueing" object files together into one single executable (the placeholders will be resolved and replaced by real code).
+• Linking: "gluing" object files together into one single executable (the placeholders will be resolved and replaced by real code).
 Resolving any static or shared libraries is also done in this phase.
 (In other words: definitions get resolved)

 Until now, you've been doing all that in just one command, but it actually makes sense to separate the two phases.